-Step 1: If you need to cut your pipe, do so using a pipe cutter.
-My dad helped me with this one, but you can see if the hardware store can do it for you.
-If they can’t, just pick up a cheap pipe cutter that can get the job done.
+Step 1: I cut the pipe using a pipe cutter.
+My dad helped me with this one.
 We cut my pipe down to about 6.5 feet and chucked the damaged end.

-Step 3: Mount your brackets.
-Then squirt some Liquid Nails into your pipe caps and pop them on each end of the pipe.
+Step 3: I mounted the brackets.
+Then I squirt some Liquid Nails into the pipe caps and popped them on each end of the pipe.

-When they’ve dried completely, hang your rod in your brackets and dress it up with some curtains.
+When they had dried completely, I hung the rod in the brackets and dressed it up with some curtains.
 I love how they hide the ugly vertical blinds the apartment complex has on all of the sliding glass doors…

 And that’s it!
 I think they turned out great, and the total for the materials was only $1.70 for the pipe, $3.96 for the two pipe caps, and $12.99 for the brackets.
 I already had the spray paint and the liquid nails.
 I could have kept the cost for this project even lower had I not needed larger brackets that extended 4.5 inches from the wall, but even at $18.65, I’m really pleased with the result!
 Now on to the next project for Mike’s room…showing how I hemmed these curtains!